High-dose chemotherapy and stem cell transplant for testicular cancer

 A stem cell transplant allows doctors to use higher doses of chemo.
 Blood-forming stem cells are collected from the bloodstream in the weeks before treatment using a special machine.
 In the past the stem cells were taken from the bone marrow, but this is done less often now.
 The stem cells are frozen, and then the patient receives high-doses of chemo.

 For testicular cancer, stem cell transplant is most often used to treat cancers that have come back after treatment with chemo.
 Current studies are exploring whether a stem cell transplant may be valuable in treating some patients with advanced germ cell cancers as part of their first treatment.

-Stem cell transplants often require a lengthy hospital stay and can be very expensive.
-Even if the transplant is covered by your insurance, your co-pays or other costs could easily amount to tens of thousands of dollars.
+Stem cell transplants often require a long hospital stay and can be very expensive.
+Even if the transplant is covered by your insurance, your co-pays or other costs could add up to a lot of money.
 It is important to find out what your insurer will cover before deciding on a transplant to get an idea of what you might have to pay.

 For more information on stem cell transplants, see Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).